 The Shetland Sheepdog or ‘Sheltie’ is small sized dog with plenty of energy.
 He is typically highly intelligent and easy to train in obedience and agility.
 The Sheltie needs a house with a garden and plenty of exercise every day.
 He can be somewhat reserved with strangers and would benefit from plenty of socialising.
 He has a double coat – a soft undercoat and harsher outer coat – which means he is happier in cool or even cold weather.
-Apparently air gets trapped between the layers which helps with cooling in the summer.
 His coat will need grooming thoroughly every day.

-- Hip dysplasia (abnormality of the hip joints causing pain and disability): breed mean score 12.7 (parents should be lower)
+- Hip dysplasia: breed 5 year mean score 11.9 (parents should be lower)

 - Multi-drug resistence (MDR1)